How to make and sell your own band merch

 Merch gives your fans a chance to support your band and you an opportunity to support yourself as a professional musician.
 Done right, merch can become your biggest source of income and help you pay the bills through your music.

-Now you know the benefits of selling your own merch, it's time to decide what to sell.
+Now you know the benefits of selling your own merch, it's time to find out how to make it.
+By following these steps, you can create compelling band merch that resonates with your fans and enhances your overall identity.

-Get together with your bandmates and think about the merch you own.
+Start by getting together with your bandmates and think about the merch you already own.
 What items are you willing to put your money down for?
 Are there any common threads running through your favourite bits of merch?

 While you're unlikely to have the same kind of budget as your favourite bands, there's still plenty you can learn from them.
 What can you replicate on your budget?